sumon766/javascriptCapstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can buy us a coffee
+If you like this project you can buy us a coffee or make your donation through paypal/payoneer to help us continue our operation and provide you the best possible service through this website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>